FOBshippingpoint/mencrouche/README.md

 mc.workspace.create({ type: "clock" });
 ```

 In this version, "update time" is printed every 100ms.
-After closing the sticky, the message will no longer appear.
+After closing the sticky, the `onDelete` will call, to clear interval callback.

 #### Adding Color to the Clock